magento/merchdocs/src/system/system.md

    url: /system/integrations.html

  - title: Permissions
-   content: Set up Admin users with different roles and permissions settings.
+   content: Manage Admin user accounts, as well as the associated roles and permissions that control their access to sites and functional areas in the Admin.
    url: /system/permissions.html

- - title: Action Logs
+ - title: <span class="ee-only">Action Logs </span>
-   edition: ee-only
-   content: Records (logs) every change made by an admin who works in your store.
+   content: Access the records (logs) for changes made by Admin users working in your store.
    url: /system/action-log.html

  - title: Other Settings
-   content: Additional settings related to notifications, custom variables and encryption key.
+   content: Modify the settings related to notifications, custom variables, and encryption keys.
    url: /system/other-settings.html

  - title: Security
    content: Review security best practices, and learn how to manage Admin sessions and credentials, implement CAPTCHA, and manage website restrictions.
    url: /stores/security.html

- - title: Support
+ - title: <span class="ee-only">Support </span>
-   edition: ee-only
-   content: Designed to identify known issues in your system.
+   content: Use support tools to identify known issues in your system, as well as optimize your sites.
    url: /system/support.html

  - title: Tools
-   content: Learn how to perform routine index and cache management operations, back up the system, manage scheduled operations, and use an assortment of developer tools.
+   content: Perform routine index and cache management operations, back up the system, manage scheduled operations, and use an assortment of developer tools.
    url: /system/tools.html
 ---

-This section demonstrates how to import and export data, manage security and permissions, install extensions and integrations, and use the many tools that are available to maintain your store at peak performance.
+This section demonstrates how to use the tools that are available to manage your system and optimize its performance.

 {% include grid.html sections=page.sections %}